flashbots/suave-specs/specs/rigil/confidential-data-store.md

 </div>

-This document provides the technical specification for the the Confidential Data Store, a privacy-centric networked storage system specifically tailored to enable programmable privacy in SUAPPs.
+This document provides the technical specification for the Confidential Data Store, a privacy-centric networked storage system specifically tailored to enable programmable privacy in SUAPPs.

 ## Core Functionality